mbasnet201819/Calculator/README.md

 ## Calculator

-The Calculator app is a modern calculator app which can perform airthmetic opertaion including square root, percentage.
+The Calculator is a modern calculator app which can perform airthmetic opertaion including square root, percentage.
 It is developed by using Java programming language along with Javafx.

 ![](Calculator%20Img.PNG)
 ![](Dark%20Mode%20Calculator.PNG)